guyroyse/imbaru/README.md

     attack travelers along the road
   - [Southridge](regions/southridge.md) - woods containing the south gate
   - [The Vale](regions/the-vale.md) - settled area along a small river with lots of farms

+## Features

+  - [Gate Road](features/gate-road.md) - old, dwarven-made road connecting the two gates in Imbaru
+  - [Imbaru River](features/imbaru-river.md) - large river the flows from the north
+  - [Abathian Aquaduct](features/abathian-aquaduct.md) - ruins of the old aquduct that feed Caligos

 ## Places